Cody Bellinger Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.73 team ERA ranks first across all MLB pitching staffs.
+- The Blue Jays have a 3.74 team ERA that ranks second across all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 19th in baseball in home runs given up (142 total, 1.2 per game).
+- Blue Jays pitchers combine to rank 18th in baseball in home runs allowed (143 total, 1.2 per game).

+- Ryu (0-1) starts for the Blue Jays, his third of the season.

+- In his most recent time out on Monday, the lefty tossed four scoreless innings against the Cleveland Guardians without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.